guillem-palau-salva/anki-change-interval/config.md

 # Also change late cards

-Do you want to also change the due date of cards which are late?
-If you use a percent greater than 100, and that you consider last review date, some cards may stop being late.
+Do you want to change the due date of cards which are late as well?
+If you use a percentage greater than 100, and that you consider last review date, some cards may stop being late.
 In every other case, this does not seems really interesting.